cgarren/beat-bracket/README.md

 - Better duplicate detection
 - Rename to Beat Bracket (get domain)
 - Make brackets viewable by anyone (change spotify login banner text to be a sign up promo, store artist name and anything else needed with bracket so that spotify auth isn't required for just viewing)
-- shift to using update function on bracket pages expect on first write (if user has used all of their brakets it throws an error)
-- - Make a toggle which decides which songs to include in the bracket in the first place (random vs popularity vs custom - currently just the most popular)
+- Make a toggle that decides which songs to include in the bracket in the first place (random vs popularity vs custom - currently just the most popular)
 ### Medium
 - Make favicon
 - SEO for each artist (ex. if someone searches for "Kanye West bracket every song" they should see the Kanye West bracket)